GPyTorch: Blackbox Matrix-Matrix Gaussian Process Inference with GPU Acceleration: Results

 \paragraph{Error comparison.} In \autoref{fig:error_results} we report test mean average error (MAE) for Exact and SGPR models.\footnote{ SKI models are excluded from \autoref{fig:error_results}.
 This is because the \mmacro{} inference engine and the inference engine of \citet{dong2017scalable} return identical outputs (see \autoref{app:mod_cg}) even though \mmacro{} is faster. } We demonstrate results using both the RBF kernel and a Matern-5/2 kernel.
-Across all datasets, our method is at least as accurate, and often a big reduction in error, in terms of final test MAE.
-On a few datasets with Exact GPs (Gas, Airfoil, and Wine) \mmacro{} even improves final test error.
+Across all datasets, our method is at least as accurate in terms of final test MAE.
+On a few datasets (e.g. Gas, Airfoil, and Wine with Exact GPs) \mmacro{} even improves final test error.
 CG has a regularizing effects which may improve methods involving the exact kernel over the Cholesky decomposition, where numerical issues resulting from extremely small eigenvalues of the kernel matrix are ignored.
 For example, Cholesky methods frequently add noise (or ``jitter'') to the diagonal of the kernel matrix for numerical stability.
 It is possible to reduce the numerical instabilities with double precision (see \autoref{fig:cg_error}); however, this requires an increased amount of computation. \mmacro{} on the other hand avoids adding this noise, without requiring double precision.

-\paragraph{Preconditioning.} To demonstrate the effectiveness of preconditioning at accelerating the convergence of conjugate gradients, we first train a deep RBF kernel model on two datasets, Protein and KEGG, and evaluate the solve error of performing $\trainK^{-1}\y$ in terms of the relative residual $\frac{\Vert \trainK\bu - \y \Vert}{\Vert \y \Vert}$ as a function of the number of CG iterations performed.
+\paragraph{Preconditioning.} To demonstrate the effectiveness of preconditioning at accelerating the convergence of conjugate gradients, we first train a deep RBF kernel model on two datasets, Protein and KEGG, and evaluate the solve error of performing $\trainK^{-1}\y$ in terms of the relative residual $\Vert \trainK\bu - \y \Vert / \Vert \y \Vert$ as a function of the number of CG iterations performed.
 We look at this error when using no preconditioner, as well as a rank 2, 5, and 9 preconditioner.
-To demonstrate that the preconditioner is not restricted to use with an RBF kernel, we evaluate using a deep RBF kernel on Protein, but a deep Matern-5/2 kernel on KEGG.
+To demonstrate that the preconditioner is not restricted to use with an RBF kernel, we evaluate using a deep RBF kernel on Protein and a deep Matern-5/2 kernel on KEGG.
 The results are in the top of \autoref{fig:precond_results}.
 As expected based on our theoretical intuitions for this preconditioner, increasing the rank of the preconditioner substantially reduces the number of CG iterations required to achieve convergence.